almet/dangerzone/docs/developer/reproducibility.md

 * `H2ORESTART_CHECKSUM`: The SHA-256 checksum of the H2ORestart plugin
 * `H2ORESTART_VERSION`: The version of the H2ORestart plugin

-If you bump these values in `Dockerfile.env`, you can create a new Dockerfile
+If you update these values in `Dockerfile.env`, you can create a new Dockerfile
 with:

 ```